OpenNebula/website/content/7.0/product/operation_references/hypervisor_configuration/kvm_driver.md

 $ virsh -c qemu:///system nwfilter-list
 ```

 * `VIRTIO_QUEUES` to define how many queues will be used for the communication between CPUs and Network drivers.
 This attribute is only available with `MODEL="virtio"`.
+The `auto` keyword automatically set the number of queues to the number of vCPUs.

 #### Graphics